 Apollo Music Projects started with a pilot programme in four primary schools in Hackney in 1999.
 The full programme started in 2004, and Apollo Music Projects became a registered charity in 2008.
-We have maintained our strong link with Hackney primary schools, adding schools in Tower Hamlets, Camden, Haringey, Islington and Waltham Forest over the past eleven years, while developing and refining the programme.
+We have maintained our strong link with Hackney primary schools, adding schools in Tower Hamlets, Camden, Haringey, Islington and Waltham Forest over the past fifteen years, while developing and refining the programme.
 We will continue to extend our programme to boroughs across North and East London, and we plan to take our innovative approach to children in other London boroughs and in time throughout the country.

 This year we will be working with several new schools as well as many schools we have worked with before.
 Building long-term relationships with schools while developing new relationships is at the heart of what we do.

 Armando Iannucci has joined Sir Simon Rattle as a Patron of Apollo Music Projects, and he is also President of our new Friends’ scheme, launched in 2016.